Continental drift: Road to acceptance

 From the 1930s to the late 1950s, works by Vening-Meinesz, Holmes, Umbgrove, and numerous others outlined concepts that were close or nearly identical to modern plate tectonics theory, which has encompassed and superseded continental drift.
 The English geologist Arthur Holmes proposed in 1920 that plate junctions might lie beneath the sea, and in 1928 that convection currents within the mantle might be the driving force.
 Holmes's views were particularly influential: in his bestselling textbook, Principles of Physical Geology, he included a chapter on continental drift, proposing that Earth's mantle contained convection cells which dissipated radioactive heat and moved the crust at the surface.
 Holmes's proposal resolved the phase disequilibrium objection (the underlying fluid was kept from solidifying by radioactive heating from the core).
 However, scientific communication in the 1930s and 1940s was inhibited by World War II, and the theory still required work to overcome the orogeny and isostasy objections.
 Worse, the most viable forms of the theory predicted the existence of convection cell boundaries reaching deep into the Earth, which had not been observed.

 In 1947, a team of scientists led by Maurice Ewing confirmed the existence of a rise in the central Atlantic Ocean, and found that the floor of the seabed beneath the sediments was chemically and physically different from continental crust.
 As oceanographers continued to bathymeter the ocean basins, a system of mid-oceanic ridges was detected.
-An important conclusion was that along this system, new ocean floor was being created, which led to the concept of the "Great Global Rift".
+An important conclusion was that along this system, new ocean floor was being created, a process, dubbed seafloor spreading by Robert S. Dietz, that led to the concept of the "Great Global Rift".